abhiram-ummadishetty/Music_Streaming_System/README.md

 User has to first register to the portal before uploading songs.
 The account verification mechanism have been included in the project to verify user authentication.

+## Installation

+1. **Start XAMPP:**
+   - Open the XAMPP control panel.
+   - Start the Apache and MySQL services by clicking on the "Start" buttons next to them.

+2. **Create a Database:**
+   - Open your web browser and go to `http://localhost/phpmyadmin`.
+   - Log in using the default credentials (username: `root`, password: blank).
+   - Click on the "Databases" tab and create a new database for your project.

+3. **Import Database Schema (Optional):**
+   - If you have a database schema file (`.sql`), you can import it into your newly created database using phpMyAdmin.

+4. **Create Project Directory:**
+   - Navigate to the `htdocs` directory inside your XAMPP installation folder (usually located at `C:\xampp\htdocs` on Windows or `/Applications/XAMPP/htdocs` on macOS).
+   - Create a new directory for your project.

+5. **Write PHP Scripts:**
+   - Inside your project directory, create PHP files for your project's functionality.
+You can use a text editor or an integrated development environment (IDE) for this purpose.

+6. **Access Your Project:**
+   - Open your web browser and go to `http://localhost/your_project_directory`.

+7. **Test Your Project:**
+   - Verify that your project is working as expected by testing the functionality.

 *create database named "musical_world" at back-end and import the code tables.sql file inside databse folder to get access to database*

-This is basically my DBMS mini project.
-The site basically includes triggers and procedures.
-So before running the application create a trigger and a procedure at back-end(xampp or wamp any application).

 Code for triggers and procedure are given below.